sirioz/HelpMeOut/README.md

 ## Firebase configuration
 Configuring Firebase takes some time...
-- Open the console (https://console.firebase.google.com) and create a new project, give it a name (HelpMeOut)
+- Open the console (https://console.firebase.google.com) and create a new project, give it a name (HelpMeOut).
 - **Add your iOS apps**, using 2 differents bundleId (E.G: com...-patient, com...-caregiver).
 - For each app, download the configuration .plist.
 This configuration must then be added to your xcode project.
 - For each app, in section *Cloud Messaging*, add the APNs Key you downloaded before.
-This will link Firebase to your apps and will let you receive push notifications
+This will link Firebase to your apps and will let you send and receive push notifications.
 - **Authentication**.
 Go to Authentication/Methods and enable *Email* and *Phone*.
 These are the 2 only methods available in the apps.
 - **Database**.
 Create a new Realtime Database under *Database* section.
 - Rules.
 Just to speed up queries there are 2 simple indexes to apply on the database itself.
 You can go to folder FIRCloudFunctions and copy them from the `firebase-rules.json` file.
 BTW, they are not mandatory.